geekcomputers/Python/README.md

 - `script_listing.py` - This will list all the files in the given directory, it will also go through all the subdirectories as well.

 - `testlines.py` - This very simple script open a file and prints out 100 lines of whatever is set for the line variable.

+- `serial_scanner.py` contains a method called ListAvailablePorts which returns a list with the names of the serial ports that are in use in our computer, this method works only on Linux and Windows (can be extended for mac osx).
+If no port is found, an empty list is returned.